 Listen, and Then Be Direct

 You might have the best volunteer screening procedures on the planet, and you might have complete confidence in all of your volunteers.
 Still, once in a while, you’re going to hear several bad reports about one volunteer.
 The reports might mystify you; your interactions with the person might be nothing but positive.
-But, when more than one person is consistently reporting the problem, your antennae need to go up, and you need to manage the conflict.
+But, when more than one person is consistently reporting the problem, your antennae need to go up, and you need to manage volunteers involved.
 Listen to others’ reports, and then speak privately to the volunteer in question.
 Give her a chance to respond or explain, and, so long as the problem isn’t jeopardizing the safety of your personnel or beneficiaries, discuss a plan to solve the problem.
 Then, agree on a time when you will meet again to follow up, and keep all agreements in writing.

 Acknowledge Other Factors

 Sometimes, although one volunteer seems to be causing the problem, other factors are at play.
 Other factors could be anything from personal issues in the volunteer’s life to the time of day that the individual usually volunteers.
 It’s important to acknowledge these issues.
 Speak privately with the volunteer, and present the problems you’ve been noticing.
 Ask the volunteer if he agrees with your assessment, and if he can explain what’s going on.
 This conversation might provide very useful information on the best way to proceed.
 You might find out that he is disgruntled because he has to commute through rush-hour traffic to your office, where he does IT work.
 The simple solution?
 Let him become a virtual volunteer!
 No traffic, no disgruntled volunteer, no conflict!
-Showing volunteers that you care about other factors in their lives, and accommodating them where you can, gives volunteers a boost of motivation and makes them more likely to continue volunteering.
+Managing volunteers shows you care about other factors in their lives, and accommodating them where you can, gives volunteers a boost of motivation and makes them more likely to continue volunteering.

 Give Volunteers a Voice

 More often than not, problems with volunteers are the result of personality conflicts and unclear guidelines.
-Shuffling volunteer groups is usually an easy fix, but volunteer coordinators should ensure that all job descriptions, rules, procedures, and trainings are written with great clarity and detail.
+Shuffling volunteer groups is usually an easy fix, but coordinators managing volunteers should ensure that all job descriptions, rules, procedures, and trainings are written with great clarity and detail.
 Plus, volunteer coordinators should implement regular refresher trainings, which remind volunteers of important rules and procedures and alert them to upcoming changes.
 Paying careful attention to this one area will help manage conflicts before they even arise.